WojciechMatuszewski/programming-notes/misc.md

 Here, just like before we are returning a `Promise` from within a `Promise`.
 Flattening kicks in and we wait for the deepest `.then` resolution (being called) and proceed with another one.

+## CORS

+CORS is the mechanism which enables one webapp (like your localhost) to share some resource with another webapp (like your endpoint API).

+If those 2 apps have **the same origin** they can easily share those resources with no hassle at all.

+Problems begin when they are on different origins.

+So what does _different origin_ mean?

+- different domain like `google.com` and `twitter.com`
+- different subdomains like `localhost:3000` and `localhost:3000.api/v1`
+- different ports like `:3000` and `:4000`
+- different protocols like `http` and `https`

+To make it work you have to follow the CORS standard.

+So how does it work?

+Suppose we have 2 apps: A and B. They want to share resources.
+App A makes a POST request to app B:

+- `preflight` request is made (before the actual request) **also known as OPTIONS call**
+- app B now have the responsibility of verifying either this request is valid or not.
+- app B sets some additional headers to that request and sends it back.
+- now browser knows if the request is valid or not.
+The actual `POST` request is made

+### Simple Request vs Preflight Request

+So we've seen how the preflight mechanism works.
+But the next question on your mind probably is: is this happening every time I send a request?

+Well, no.

+Some request are marked as `simple` by the browser and the preflight (`OPTIONS`) request is not send.

+### Caching

+Browsers can actually cache preflight responses.
+You usually specify that in a header.